-The purpose of the technical project is to set the apprentice a project which will assess their ability to integrate the range of knowledge, skills and behaviours (assigned to Assessment Method 1) they have acquired during their apprenticeship.
+The purpose of the technical project is to set the apprentice a project which will assess their ability to integrate the range of knowledge, skills and behaviours assigned to this assessment method, which they have acquired during their apprenticeship.

 The technical project brief, designed and issued by the EPAO, will be typically 500 words in length.
-The EPAO will design and issue guidance with the technical project brief, stating that the completion of the technical project is designed to take between 25 and 30 hours for the apprentice to complete over a maximum period of 6 working weeks.
+The EPAO will design and issue guidance with the technical project brief, stating that the completion of the technical project is designed to take up to 30 hours for the apprentice to complete over a maximum period of 6 working weeks.

-As a minimum, all projects must include:
+As a minimum, all technical project reports must include:

 - an introduction

 - the scope of the project (including key performance indicators)

 - a project plan and methodology

 - research and findings:

-- data collection, analysis and evaluation appropriate to the technical project and level of apprenticeship

-- reference to:

-- relevant scientific and engineering principles,

-- o relevant methods and techniques used,

-- o data and/or calculations used,

-- relevant industry standards, policies, regulations, and legislations,

-- o any environmental and sustainability concerns

-- project outcomes

-- conclusions

-- an evaluation of the apprentice's performance to determine the challenges that the apprentice faced and how they overcame them
+- data collection, analysis and evaluation appropriate to the technical project and level of apprenticeship - reference to: - o relevant scientific and engineering principles - o relevant methods and techniques used - o data and/or calculations used - o relevant industry standards, policies, regulations, and legislations - o any environmental and sustainability concerns - project outcomes - conclusions - an evaluation of the apprentice's performance to determine the challenges that the apprentice faced and how they overcame them

-The apprentice must prepare a project report with appendices of supporting evidence relating to the technical project.
-The report and all appendices of supporting evidence directly demonstrating performance of KSBs must be attributable to the apprentice in full.
-Evidence must be accompanied by a statement outlining the apprentice's contribution, signed by the apprentice and their employer thereby authenticating it.
+The apprentice must prepare a technical project report with appendices of supporting evidence relating to the technical project.
+The technical project report and all appendices of supporting evidence directly demonstrating performance of KSBs must be attributable to the apprentice in full.
+Evidence must be accompanied by a witness statement outlining the apprentice's contribution, signed by the apprentice and their employer thereby authenticating it.